So you’re shopping for bedding for your new apartment and you’re faced with a tough decision: Should you get a duvet or comforter?

 At Casper, we offer three different types of duvets to fit every type of sleeper.
 For those that tend to sleep hot, our Humidity Fighting Duvet has an added layer of merino wool that helps keep you cool and our Down-Alt Duvet is made with a TENCEL™ Lyocell fiber shell to keep you cozy without overheating.

-All of our duvets come with a cover and insert, so you don’t have to worry about any extra cost.
 We also offer a 30-night, risk-free trial so you can try out each duvet and choose the one that is best for you — happy snoozing!